jcarloscandela/Beyond.App/README.md

 - CQRS pattern for command and query separation
 - Repository pattern for data access
 - Unit tests for application logic
+- Middleware for consistent error handling

+## Roadmap

+The following features are currently in development:

+1. **Real-time Updates**: Integration of SignalR for real-time notifications when todo items are created, updated, or deleted.
+2. **Database Implementation**: Adding persistent storage with a proper database solution.

+## Testing

+The application includes a comprehensive test suite covering:
+- Command handlers (Add, Update, Remove, Register Progression)
+- Query handlers (Get Todos, Get Categories, Get Todo by Id)
+- Business logic and domain rules